Margaret Court: Tennis career

-Court is one of only three players to achieve a career "boxed set" of Grand Slam titles, winning every possible Grand Slam title—singles, women's doubles and mixed doubles—at all four Grand Slam events.
+Court is one of only three players to achieve a career "boxed set" of Grand Slam tournament titles, winning every possible major title—singles, women's doubles and mixed doubles—at all four Grand Slam events.
 The others are Doris Hart and Martina Navratilova.
 However, Court is the only person to win all 12 Grand Slam events at least twice.
 She also is unique in having completed "boxed sets" both before the Open Era and after it began.

 Court lost a heavily publicised and U.S.–televised challenge match to a former world No. 1 male tennis player, the 55-year-old Bobby Riggs, on 13 May 1973, in Ramona, California.
 Court was the top-ranked women's player at the time, and the New York Times claimed that she did not take the match seriously because it was a mere exhibition.
 Using a mixture of lobs and drop shots, Riggs beat her 6–2, 6–1.
 Four months later, Billie Jean King beat Riggs in the Battle of the Sexes match in the Houston Astrodome.

 In January 2003, Show Court One at the sports and entertainment complex Melbourne Park was renamed Margaret Court Arena.
 Since 2012, the arena has attracted calls for its name to be changed on the basis of Court's statements against gay and lesbian rights.